jg-rp/liquid/docs/migration.md

 See [liquid/builtin/tags](https://github.com/jg-rp/liquid/tree/main/liquid/builtin/tags) for examples.

+### Exceptions

+`liquid.exceptions.Error` has been renamed to `liquid.exceptions.LiquidError`.

+`liquid.exceptions.TemplateNotFound` has been renamed to `liquid.exceptions.TemplateNotFoundError`.

+`liquid.exceptions.NoSuchFilterFunc` has been renamed to `liquid.exceptions.UnknownFilterError`.

 ### Render context

 `liquid.Context` has been renamed to `liquid.RenderContext` and it's constructor arguments changed to require a instance of [`BoundTemplate`](api/template.md) as its only positional argument instead of an instance of `Environment`.
 All other arguments are now keyword only.